Fullmeals.

 Step 5: Combine the Batter

-Add the flour to the carrot puree and whisk until combined.
-Then, add the egg yolks one at a time, whisking well after each addition.
+Add the flour to the carrot puree and until combined.
+Then, add the egg yolks one at a time, well after each addition.
 Finally, add the margarine and mix until it is fully melted and incorporated into the batter.

 Step 6: Fold in Egg Whites